jon-jacky/Piety/doc/analogies.md

 A typical Piety session has a shell and editor loaded, and perhaps some other applications.
 There are no barriers between applications in a Piety session -- the functions and data in each are accessible to all the others.
+Once loaded, an application is never deleted.
+An application can be suspended, but it can always be resumed or restarted.

 - **job**: a single application within a task.
 A task can contain multiple jobs.
 The jobs within a task do not interleave with each